drraj1965/neurohealthhub/FIREBASE_COMPLETE_SETUP.md

 ## Step 2: Fix Firebase Security Rules (Critical Issue)

-The main problem you're experiencing is related to Firebase Security Rules.
+The main problem you're experiencing is related to Firebase Security Rules and path structures.
 Follow these steps:

 ### For Firestore Database:

 1. In the Firebase Console, navigate to **Firestore Database** in the left sidebar
 2. Click on the **Rules** tab
-3. Replace the current rules with the following permissive rules:
+3. Replace the current rules with the following improved rules that handle the neurohealthhub collection:

 ```
 rules_version = '2';
 service cloud.firestore {
   match /databases/{database}/documents {
+    // Match any document in the 'neurohealthhub' collection
+    match /neurohealthhub/{document=**} {
+      // Allow read/write access if the user is authenticated
+      allow read, write: if request.auth != null;
+    }

+    // Match any document in the standard collections
+    match /users/{userId} {
+      // Allow users to read/write their own data
+      allow read, write: if request.auth != null && request.auth.uid == userId;

+      // Match subcollections under a user
+      match /{subcollection}/{document=**} {
+        allow read, write: if request.auth != null && request.auth.uid == userId;
+      }
+    }

+    match /doctors/{doctorId} {
+      // Doctors can read/write their own data
+      allow read, write: if request.auth != null && request.auth.uid == doctorId;

+      // Users can read doctor data (public profiles)
+      allow read: if request.auth != null;
+    }

+    // For development allow all access (use only during development)
     match /{document=**} {
-      // Allow full access in development environment
       allow read, write: if true;
     }
   }